woraperth/Weather-App-React/README.md

 ## Features
 - Responsive layout & typography
 - Customizable list of city
+- Switchable Celcius / Farenheit
-- Show current weather & weather forecast
+- Show current weather and description & 7-days weather forecast in plot
 - Cached using local storage
 - Automatically pull the beautiful images from this city using Unsplash API